Optimal dividend payout with path-dependent drawdown constraint: The ceiling model:

+We will use $g$ and $y_{0}$ defined above throughout the paper.
+The pictures of $g$ are shown in Figures \ref{g1} and \ref{g2} under different parameters.

-Combining \propref{prop:boundary} and \lemref{lem:g}, we conclude the following. \begin{theorem}[Optimal value and optimal strategy in the boundary case] The optimal value to the problem \eqref{boundary} is $g$ defined in \lemref{lem:g}, i.e., which, in particular, implies that $V(x,\cc)$ is concave in $x$.
+Combining \propref{prop:boundary} and \lemref{lem:g}, we solved the boundary case completely. \begin{theorem}[Solution for the boundary case] The optimal value to the problem \eqref{boundary} is $g$ defined in \lemref{lem:g}, i.e., $V(x,\cc)=g(x)$, $x\in\R^+$, which, in particular, implies that $V(x,\cc)$ is concave in $x$.
 Moreover, an optimal dividend payout strategy is given by $\{\DD^*_{t}\}_{t\geq0}$, where $\DD^*_t\equiv\cc$ if $2\mu\cc \leq \si^2 r$; and otherwise,

 \end{theorem}

 Economically speaking, since one cannot increase the value of the running maximum in the boundary case, so it is fixed.
 In this case, one should pay dividends at the maximum rate if the market risk is relative high (i.e., $2\mu\cc/r \leq \si^2$) or equivalent the maximum rate is relatively small (i.e., $ \cc \leq \si^2r/(2\mu)$).
 The optimal strategy does not relay on the surplus level.
 On the other hand, if the market risk is low (i.e., $2\mu\cc/r > \si^2$) or equivalent the maximum rate is relatively big (i.e., $ \cc> \si^2r/(2\mu)$), then the optimal strategy depends on the surplus level.
 One should pay dividends either at the maximum rate $\cc$ if the surplus level is relative high (i.e., $X_t\geq y_0$), or at the minimum possible rate $b\cc$ if the surplus level is relative low (i.e., $X_t<y_0$).